Mesabloo/diagnose/README.md

 - Support for optional custom error codes, if you want to go the Rust way
 - Variable width Unicode characters are handled in a crossplatform manner
 - TAB characters have custom sizes specified when printing a diagnostic, so that *you* decide the width of a TAB, not your terminal emulator!
+- Colors can be tweaked thanks to the ability to export diagnostics as `Doc`uments

 ## Usage